emacs-eask/cli/README.md

 (setq byte-compile-error-on-warn t)  ; Singal error if warning occurred
 ```

-`eask` provide some hooks so you can define your own action before/after
+`eask` provides some hooks so you can define your own action before/after
-each commands.
-The name of the hook follow the rule of
+each command.
+The name of the hook follows the rule of
 `eask-{before/after}-command-{%name%}-hook`.

 For example, to enable compile on warn on `byte-compile` command